mikepfrank/GLaDOS/README.md

 ### Error Output File (`err.out`)

-While the system is running, any output that is sent to the system stderr stream is also echoed to this file.
+While the system is running, any output that is sent to the system stderr stream is also appended to this file.
 This can be useful e.g. for seeing the call stack trace from a thread that has exited due to throwing an exception.

 ### GLaDOS System Configuration File ([`glados-config.hjson`](glados-config.hjson "glados-config.hjson file"))